-- Test Administration Handbook for Teachers: Years 3 & 5
+- Test Administration Handbook for Teachers: Years 3 and 5

-- Test Administration Handbook for Teachers: Years 7 & 9
+- Test Administration Handbook for Teachers: Years 7 and 9

 Test administrators must read and be familiar with all the information in the relevant sections of the handbook before administering each test.
 Test administrators must follow the student instructions and test administration script exactly as provided in the handbook.
 This means that all students across Australia will receive the same test instructions.